Wilson v. Williams - United States District Court, Northern District of Ohio (No. 4:20-cv-794)

 Elkton has become an epicenter of COVID-19, and continued confinement will mean a sentence of death, permanently damaged organs, or unnecessary suffering for more residents.
 Respondents’ lack of effective action constitutes deliberate indifference to serious medical need.
 This Court is empowered to provide a process for the necessary releases—the only means by which prisoners’ Eighth Amendment rights can be vindicated.
 The nature of that authority, under 28 U.S.C. § 2241 or alternatively 28 U.S.C. § 1331, is explained further in Section III below.

 Mead, Joseph; Carey, David J.; Levenson, Freda J.; Singleton, David A.; Vander Laan, Mark A.; and Zuckerman, Michael L., "Petitioners' Reply Memorandum in Support of Their Emergency Petetion for a Writ of Habeas Corpus" (2020).
-Law Faculty Briefs.
+Law Faculty Briefs and Court Documents.
 22.